Insulin Can Be Irresistible.

 “HFHC (high PUFA high carb) meal…induces an increase in plasma LPS (endotoxin)…relevant to the pathogenesis of postprandial oxidative and inflammatory stress, insulin resistance, and atherosclerosis…”

-Orange juice – and sugar from fruit in general – can protect against stress and inflammation, lowering exposure to endotoxin, estrogen, serotonin and cortisol.
+Orange juice – as well as white sugar or sugar from fruit in general – can protect against stress, lowering exposure to endotoxin, estrogen, serotonin, nitric oxide, lactate and cortisol.
+From this perspective, sugar can be seen as an anti-inflammatory, anti-diabetes, pro-metabolism food.

 “The combination of glucose…and the HFHC meal induced oxidative and inflammatory stress and an increase in…endotoxin….orange juice intake with the HFHC meal prevented meal-induced oxidative and inflammatory stress…”

-The consumption of any kind of fat can lead to a temporarily insulin resistant state, however it is only the PUFA which stimulates a chronic rise in the inflammatory substances which can prevent the return to normal function when stress is lowered and fuel is available.
+Even though it is true that the consumption of any kind of fat can cause a temporarily insulin resistant state, it is the PUFAs which are known to stimulate a chronic rise in inflammation, and which help prevent the return to normal function, when stress is lowered and sugar for fuel is available.
+One of the benefits of the highly saturated fats, like coconut oil for instance, is that they are anti-inflammatory, and have anti-bacterial properties.

-A diet with enough protein from milk, cheese and gelatin, and plenty of sugar from sweet ripe fruits, fruit juice, white sugar and honey, can help to protect against stress and promote thyroid function and energy metabolism.
+A diet avoiding the PUFAs and with enough protein from milk, cheese and gelatin, with plenty of sugar from easily digestible sweet ripe fruits, fruit juice, white sugar and honey, is one way to potentially help protect against stress, promote thyroid function and energy metabolism, and help limit the blood sugar dysregulating, insulin interfering, inflammatory effects of excess exposure to endotoxin.

 “…gut bacteria are involved in…metabolic endotoxemia…inflammation, and metabolic disorders.
 This effect could be mediated by a mechanism that could increase gut permeability and enhance LPS absorption.
 Antibiotic treatment significantly lowers plasma LPS levels, gut permeability, and the occurrence of…inflammation, oxidative stress…and metabolic disorders.”

-Some other things which have the potential to protect against bacterial issues and improve insulin function include magnesium, biotin, coffee and caffeine, activated charcoal, coconut oil, niacinamide, thyroid hormone, aspirin, cascara, taurine, minocycline, certain antihistamines and pregnenolone.
+Some other things which are pro-metabolism and have the potential to protect against bacterial issues and improve insulin function include magnesium, biotin, coffee and caffeine, activated charcoal, coconut oil, niacinamide, thyroid hormone, aspirin, glycine, cascara, taurine, minocycline and some other antibiotics, certain antihistamines like cyproheptadine, and pregnenolone.

 See more here